Wakodono/Wakodono/README.md

 - [todo-list](https://github.com/Wakodono/todo-list) — webpack modules, projects, localStorage.
 [Live](https://wakodono.github.io/todo-list/)

 I'm 80% through the [The Odin Project](https://www.theodinproject.com/) JavaScript path, and I just passed an SCQF Level 6 in Software Development at NESCOL (Jun 2026).

-## Work

-At **Andrual** (2025) I was on a Next.js / TypeScript product.
-The app was firing the same API calls twice — I traced it, fixed it, and covered the user-facing bugs with Jest.

-At **Administrate** (2022) I built React components on a SaaS LMS, worked in a large GraphQL / MySQL codebase, and helped move the team's CI onto GitHub Actions.

-I learned web development on a full-stack course at Epicode in 2021 (it was called Strive then).
-Administrate was the first job that followed.

 ## Contact